 Most people have no idea how many different breeds of chicken you can find in the world.
-Some counts exceed 80, while others claim the numbers are in the hundreds.
-Some species are limited to a small area of the world, while others are shipped worldwide.
+According to the Food and Agricultural Organization, more than 1,600 different chicken breeds are recognized worldwide.
+Some species are limited to a small area of the world, while others are shipped internationally.
 We are going to look at the breeds that come from France to see if there are any you would like to add to your coop.
 Keep reading, and we’ll supply you with an image and a short description of each breed to help you make an educated purchase.

 The 10 French Chicken Breeds

 1. Ardennaise Chicken

 The Ardennaise is an endangered domestic chicken from France.
 It began in the late 1800s and did well for several years before its population began to decline.
 After World War I, these birds fell out of favor in preference of other breeds that were better egg layers.
 There is a Bantam version of this chicken as well as a tailless version.

 2. Bresse Gauloise Chicken

 The Bresse Gauloise is a white chicken with a single-point comb.
 They were popular in the early 1900s, and farmers used them for meat due to their plump size, but they are also excellent egg layers.

 The Coucou des Flandres is a critically endangered bird that breeders created by mixing several Oriental chickens.
 It disappeared during the first World War, but breeders recreated it soon after.
 It has pinkish-white legs and a single-point comb.